 How far is Dozza from Bologna?

 Dozza is approximately 35 kilometres from Bologna — about 35 minutes by car via the A14 motorway.
 There is no practical direct public transport link; a car is effectively required.
-The village is also close to Imola (10 km), which makes it easy to combine with a stop there if you are driving in that direction.
+The village is close to Imola (10 km), making it easy to combine with a stop there if you are driving in that direction.

 What is the Enoteca Regionale in Dozza?